 Product Description

-Crown OEM secondary brake shoe CR 087478 for electric reach trucks.
-Manufactured to OEM standards with non-asbestos friction lining and high tensile steel shoe construction.
+Crown secondary brake shoe CR 087478 for electric reach trucks.
+Manufactured to standards with non-asbestos friction lining and high tensile steel shoe construction.
 Used in backing plate assemblies for RD Series models.

 Compatibility: Fits pallet jacks made by Crown, model RD Series Reach Truck.
 Alternate model: RDSeriesReachTruck.
 SKU: CR 087478